 During the 5,000 years of history when men developed a higher culture Atheism appeared.
 We see Atheism so widespread in civilization 2,500 years ago.
 Atheism takes a prominent place in history in the form of the Ionian philosophy of Greece and the ethic of Buddha and Confucius.
 From 300 B.C. to 300 A.D. we find the thinly veiled Atheism of the Stoics, Epicureans, and Skeptics accepted by the great majority of the better-educated.
 Atheism perishes again with the crass ignorance and clerical tyranny of the Iron Age, but it spreads widely in the light of the Arab-Persian civilization, wherever the fanatics are checked, and at the Renaissance it reappears in Christendom.

-Comments on atheism from celebrities:
+Comments on society and atheism by intellectuals:

 Warren Buffett "did not subscribe to his family's religion.
 Even at a young age he was too mathematical, too logical, to make the leap of faith.
 He adopted his father's ethical underpinnings, but not his belief in an unseen divinity." -- from "Buffett: The Making of an American Capitalist" by Roger Lowenstein.